collabnix/docker-community-extensions/README.md

 - Extensions augments Docker Desktop with debugging, testing, security, and networking functionalities, and build custom add-ons using the Extensions SDK
 - Extensions open a realm of possibilities for developers by adding a variety of tools to your development workflows
 - Developers can now leverage their favorite tools directly from within Docker Desktop with one-click installation of extensions
-- Developers can now discover new ways to implement and optimize workflows in the Marketplace with extensions from both official Extension partners and community members
+- Developers can now discover new ways to implement and optimize workflows in the Marketplace with Extensions from both official Extension partners and community members

 Refer to [this official link](https://www.docker.com/products/extensions/) to learn more about Docker Extensions.<br>